PM5544/screen-array/README.md

 # screen-array

 The goal of this project is to create a distributed audio responsive visual system with web technologies.
-Web Components, Canvas, future friendly JavaScript (ESM, ES8+), WebSockets etc. An array of Raspberry Pi’s is controlled by a central server sending them instructions over WebSockets.
+Web Components, Canvas, future friendly JavaScript (ESM, ES8+), WebSockets, Web MIDI etc. An array of Raspberry Pi’s is controlled by a central server sending them instructions over WebSockets.
 Each Pi runs a browser in kiosk mode (full screen and automatically started at boot) which loads a web page served from the central server.
 The server also serves a web page to control the Pi's can be run on a laptop.
 Each client (a Raspberry Pi) is connected to one screen or projector, so the more clients the more screens you can control.
 My test setup has 12 screens but I’ve not tested how many clients can be steadily used on a 1GB network.